CSCfi/csc-user-guide/docs/computing/ipm.md

 ## Available
     Puhti: 2.0.6
 ## Usage
 [IPM](http://ipm-hpc.sourceforge.net/) is a portable profiling infrastructure for parallel codes.
-It has extremely low overhead, is scalable and easy to use requiring no source code modification.
-The level of detail is selectable at runtime and presented through a variety of text and web reports.
-In order to use no code changes are required, only a re-link is needed.
-In addition to the required modules, one has the load the IPM module:
+It has extremely low overhead, it is scalable and it is easy to use as no source code modifications are required.
+The level of detail can be selected at runtime, and the profile is presented through a variety of text and web reports.
+In order to use IPM, only a re-link is needed.
+First, one has the load the IPM module:
 ```
 module load ipm
 ```

-Next, the code is compiled as normal, but with addition  the link to the libraries.
+Next, the code is build as normal, but with the additional linker flags for IPM:
 ```
 -lipmf -lipm
 ```
-The above re-link will only work if it appears the last in the compiling line.
-Next the code is ran as a usual batch job.
-The follwing additions are needed to the job script:
+The above options need to be the last linker flags.
+After the applications is build with IPM, it is ran as a usual batch job with the following additions in the job script:
 ```
 module load ipm
 export IPM_REPORT=full
 ```
-This will create profiling for all cod, displayed at the end of the  programs's own output.
-Here is an example of a output at the beginning of the execution of a code:
+This profile for all code, and results are displayed at the end of the stdout of the job.
+Here is an example of the beginning of the output:
 ```
 ##IPMv2.0.6########################################################
 #
-# command   : /users/cristian/PuhtiIPM/./TwoDMPIPFC
+# command   : ./myexe
 # start     : Mon Oct 05 19:08:19 2020   host      : r07c01.bullx
 # stop      : Mon Oct 05 19:08:24 2020   wallclock : 5.35
 # mpi_tasks : 40 on 1 nodes              %comm     : 12.72